Did a Person Write That, or Was it AI?

 So how do we differentiate between human and AI-generated content?
 According to Vasudha Varadarajan, Ph.D. student and Research Assistant at Stony Brook, the approach needs to be different from current methods.
 Instead of trying to understand how the AI model was designed, we should focus on its output.
 “This approach,” she adds, “allows us to study the language differences between human and AI texts rather than get into the complexities of how the AI model works.”

-Nikita and Vasudha explored this idea alongside Siddharth Mangalik, a Ph.D. student, and Professor H. Andrew Schwartz, Director of and Associate Professor in the Department of Computer Science at Stony Brook University.
+Nikita and Vasudha explored this idea alongside Siddharth Mangalik, a Ph.D. student, and Professor H. Andrew Schwartz, Director of HLAB and Associate Professor in the Department of Computer Science at Stony Brook University.
 They looked at studies that propose using emotional, personality, and demographic cues (like age and gender), to differentiate text generated by humans vs advanced language models.

 According to Siddharth, “Our logic is based on studies of bots which show that they have very little variation in emotionality, personality, and demographics.
 Bots only show positive emotional sentiments, when compared to human authors.”